AMSC22-23/NeuralNet/README.md

 model.printAllWeightsToFile();                          //second call of the method
 ```

-Below what you cam find in the `weights.txt` file
+Below what you can find in the `weights.txt` file

 ```c
 %%weights.txt